ExpressVPN vs. Avast SecureLine VPN 2025: Speed and Support Determine the Winner

 ExpressVPN vs. Avast SecureLine VPN: payment options

-You can pay for either VPN using any major credit card and PayPal.
-With ExpressVPN, you can also pay with bitcoin, which is great for anonymity, or through Paymentwall, which offers several different payment options as well.
+You can pay for either VPN using any major credit card or PayPal.
+With ExpressVPN, you can also pay with Bitcoin, which is great for anonymity, or through Paymentwall, which offers several different payment options as well.

 ExpressVPN payment options